MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-mandatory-label-policy.md

 Where:

-* policy name = the name you want give to the policy
+* policy name = the name you want to give to the policy
 * labels list = the sensitivity labels which are subject to the mandatory label policy
 * users list = the list of users, security groups, and service principal apps that will be required to apply labels under this policy

 ### Requirements

-* To be able to run this command, the EXO V2 module is needed.
-For more information see [About the Exchange Online PowerShell V2 module](/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#install-and-maintain-the-exo-v2-module)
+* You need the EXO V2 module to run this command.
+For more information, see [About the Exchange Online PowerShell V2 module](/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#install-and-maintain-the-exo-v2-module)

 * A connection to the Microsoft 365 compliance center is also required.
 For more information, see [Connect to Security & Compliance Center PowerShell using the EXO V2 module](/powershell/exchange/connect-to-scc-powershell?view=exchange-ps)